inkstitch/inkstitch/collections/_developers/fr/003-001-pyembroidery.md

 [Pyembroidery](https://github.com/inkstitch/pyembroidery) est une bibliothèque python pour lire et écrire des fichiers de broderie machine.

 Suivez le lien ci-dessus.
 Le fichier README contient beaucoup d'information sur comment l'utiliser et comment il fonctionne.
-Follow the link above.
-The README file has a lot of information how it can be used and how it is working.

 ## Arrière plan